-- 6. The Race Director will, at this stage, declare the race as "wet" or "dry" and will indicate this to the riders on the grid and those who may still be in the pit lane by the display of a board.
-If no board is displayed the race will automatically be "dry". - 7.
-Riders on the grid may at this stage make adjustments to the machine or change tyres to suit the track conditions.
+6. The Race Director will, at this stage, declare the race as "wet" or "dry" and will indicate this to the riders on the grid and those who may still be in the pit lane by the display of a board.
+If no board is displayed the race will automatically be "dry".